kmatch98/CircuitPython_DisplayIO_Animation/README.rst

 4. **Enjoy** watching your animation.

-**Bonus:** Try different settings for the "easing"  to get all kinds of smooth and creative animations.
+5. **Bonus:** Try different settings for the "easing"  to get all kinds of smooth and creative animations.

-`Here is an example showing how to use these Animations <https://github.com/kmatch98/CircuitPython_DisplayIO_Animation/tree/main/examples>`_
+**Example:** `Here is an example showing how to use these Animations <https://github.com/kmatch98/CircuitPython_DisplayIO_Animation/tree/main/examples>`_

-`Go check out the documentation with more details how to use these animation tools with displayio <https://circuitpython-displayio-animation.readthedocs.io/en/latest/api.html>`_.
+**Documentation**`Go check out the documentation with more details how to use these animation tools with displayio <https://circuitpython-displayio-animation.readthedocs.io/en/latest/api.html>`_.